Achewood: Influences

 Onstad remarked in an interview that "You can't help but be affected by Mark Twain books, Lay's Potato Chip ads, a fat lady who is yelling outside, David Letterman, etc." And elsewhere, to Brian M. Palmer, "The reader would likely be a better judge."
 He has expressed admiration for Chris Ware and Tony Millionaire.
 He has also claimed to be influenced by "Bryson, Barry, Twain, Elton, Wodehouse, Adams, Vonnegut, John Irving, Arthur Conan Doyle, Jack Handey, Al Franken, that sort of thing.
 Those sorts of guys.
 Tina Fey.
 Aaron Sorkin."

 In another interview with Brian Palmer, he professed his admiration for the British comedy show Look Around You and also stated, "I haven't seen anything that tops Mr. Show."

 In regards to the influence of the culinary culture, Onstad said that he always enjoyed eating food.
-Onstad said that when he met his wife, she was "a bit more of a cook" than he was; she had traveled to Italy to study abroad.
+Onstad said that when he met his first wife, she was "a bit more of a cook" than he was; she had traveled to Italy to study abroad.
 Since he was, in his words, "mostly omnivorous" and she is a vegetarian, the two have to find food that can appeal to both of them.
 Onstad added that he is "competitive" and aims to "do a good job with these things and impress people."
 In addition, since Onstad's wife was an employee of Williams Sonoma, the two received discounted high end cookware that they normally would not have bought.
 On January 27, 2012, it was announced that Onstad would be the new food critic for the Portland Mercury.